ShahzebL/ROMP/README.md

 # Introduction
 ROMP/L-ROMP are novel techniques that compress JPEG images.
 ROMP/L-ROMP defines many more contexts (cases) than standard JPEG and compress each context individually for better compressibility.

+For more detailed information, we refer interested users to our published [ROMP paper](https://fix_link_later)

 # Install
 ```
  $ cd romp